 Chop the onion and let fry over low heat in a pan with a little oil.
 Once poached and Golden, add the capers, olives and pine nuts and cook for 10 minutes over medium-high heat taking care that they do not burn.

-Cut the tomatoes in quarters if they are cherries or small cubes if they are large tomatoes and cook in the pan with the onion for a very low heat.
+Cut the tomatoes into quarters if they are cherries or into small dice if they are large tomatoes and cook in the pan with the onion and peppers cut into strips during very low heat.

 In another pan, saute the celery with a little oil.
 Add the Eggplant and saute without much oil so that they are light.
 When they are soft, add to the pan of tomato.
 Then, add the vinegar and the sugar.